JuliaLang/Pkg.jl/docs/src/creating-packages.md

      * `CPLEX.jl` wraps the `CPLEX` library, which can be identified easily in a web search.
      * `MATLAB.jl` provides an interface to call the MATLAB engine from within Julia.

+### Registering packages

+Once a package is ready it can be registered with the [General Registry](https://github.com/JuliaRegistries/General).
+Currently packages are submitted via [`Registrator`](https://juliaregistrator.github.io/).
+In addition to `Registrator`, [`TagBot`](https://github.com/apps/julia-tagbot) helps manage the process of tagging releases.